A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Results

-Since $d/b(i)$ is the minor fixed point of the PGF for a binary fission with birth rate $b(i)$ and death rate $d$, it is the extinction probability of a cell population initiated by a type $i$ cell with $\mu = \nu = 0$.
-Intuitively, if driver mutations dominate, extinction is less likely to occur and $q_{i} \leq d/b(i)$ should hold.
-Verification of this condition is in the proof of Theorem $2$.

-Due to transience, we have $T^{n} \to 0$ elementwise as $n\to\infty$ and there is no limiting distribution for $(X_{n})$ and $(Y_{t})$.
-According to Figure $\ref{driver dominance}$, the simulated type transition process becomes more and more diffuse in the positive direction as generation count or time unfolds.
+Due to transience, there are no limiting distributions for $(X_{t})$.
+According to Figure \ref{driver dominance}, the simulated type transition process becomes more and more diffuse in the positive direction as time unfolds.
 In addition, the simulated average fitness has a monotonic trend and diverges to $\infty$.